-- Donate all unopened food: Even though your move is short distanced, don’t cram your bags full of food you haven’t finished.
-Instead, you can donate it to a local food bank, and don’t forget to donate clothes as well.
+Donate all unopened food: Even though your move is short distanced, don’t cram your bags full of food you haven’t finished.
+Instead, you can donate it to a local food bank.

 Create a Relocation Playlist at Least One Week Before You Move